-Individuals experience no memory problems and none are evident to a health care professional during a medical interview.
+Individuals experience no memory problems.
+None are evident to a health care professional during a medical interview.

-Individuals may feel as if they have memory loss and lapses, especially in forgetting familiar words or names or the location of keys, eyeglasses or other everyday objects.
-But these problems are not evident during a medical examination or apparent to friends, family or co-workers.
+Individuals may feel as if they have memory loss and lapses… Forgetting familiar words or names.
+Some notice they can’t remember the location of keys or eyeglasses..
+These problems are not evident during a medical examination.
+They may not even be apparent to friends, family or co-workers.

 Stages of Alzheimer’s dementia 3

-Early-stage Alzheimer’s can be diagnosed in some, but not all, individuals with these symptoms
+Early-stage Alzheimer’s can be diagnosed in some, individuals with these symptoms

 Friends, family or co-workers begin to notice deficiencies.
-Problems with memory or concentration may be measurable in clinical testing or discernible during a detailed medical interview.
+Problems with memory or concentration may be measurable in clinical testing.
+Or is becomes more discernible during a detailed medical interview.